 Doo Dah Days.
 The Stephen Foster Music and Heritage Festival celebrates the life and music of Lawrenceville’s native son, composer/songwriter Stephen Foster.
 The event is staged at Allegheny Cemetery, where Foster and several family members are buried.
 Live period and folk music, tours, and costumed talks fill the schedule.
 (July)

 Artist’s Studio Tour.
 Run by a small group of volunteer artists from around the neighborhood, the Artist’s Studio Tour is a chance to experience creative space not usually open to the public.
-Every fall the tour educates visitors about different artistic practices and invites people to Lawrenceville to enjoy the neighborhood.
+Every fall the tour educates visitors about different artistic practices and invites people to Lawrenceville to enjoy the neighborhood. (mid November)

 Lawrenceville Hospitality House Tour.
 House-proud Lawrenceville residents open their doors and share their inspiring interiors with the public.
 A great opportunity to scope out neighborhood house styles…and possibly score the inside scoop on a place you can call your own. (early October)

 The Joy of Cookies, Cookie Tour is a Lawrenceville institution and holiday tradition.
 The Cookie Tour had its beginnings as a holiday open house at Jay Design Soaps & Gifts in 1997.
 Driven by the spirit of collaboration, the event grew to include more than a dozen businesses, and cookies were added around 2000.
-Today, the Cookie Tour has become Lawrenceville’s signature business district event, one which helps the business district grow economically, attracts new visitors and exemplifies the strong spirit of community in Lawrenceville.
+Today, the Cookie Tour has become Lawrenceville’s signature business district event, one which helps the business district grow economically, attracts visitors and exemplifies the strong spirit of community in Lawrenceville.
 Next Pittsburgh summed it up perfectly in a 2014 feature: “Equal parts cookie crawl and buy local movement, the free, family-friendly event showcases Lawrenceville’s thriving Butler Street business district.”